Reminder- Arizona tax credit information is available here: Arizona Tax Incentives

 SRP approves rate decrease as directors argue about solar power and batteries.

-Last week, SRP wrapped up their public pricing process at a final rate setting board hearing.
+During March 2019, SRP wrapped up their public pricing process at a final rate setting board hearing.

 The board approved new rates for SRP customers, which will translate to a $1 to $4 decrease in monthly bills.